ErraticPattern/obsidian-ideas/1 - Rough Notes/Data Analysis/BIDS conversion.md

 ---
 # BIDS conversion
 One of the first steps in data analysis is to format data according to BIDS.
-The requirements include an excel file with subject information and raw data
+The requirements include an excel file with subject information to be processed with `bids_spreadsheet2participants.m` and raw data to be converted with  [[Fieldtrip]]'s `data2bids.m`.
+As of now, I am only used to perform this conversion using [[MATLAB]] and not [[Python]].
+Since my main toolboxes for MATLAB include [[EEGLAB]] and [[Fieldtrip]], I create two distinct BIDS non-derivative folders, i.e. for raw data.
+The first is the direct output of `data2bids` with the

 ---
 # Notes